pkumsi/telescope-cps/README.md

 # Telescope CPS Simulator

 This project implements a Cyber-Physical System (CPS) for telescope control using Java Spring Boot.
-The system is based on SRC (State–event–Response–Computation) diagrams provided in the course material.
+The system is based on SRC (Synchronous Reactive Component) diagrams provided in the course material.
 The project simulates a three-layer architecture consisting of Cyber, Sensor/Actuator (SA), and Physical components.

 ## Project Overview